scalabli/yadig/docs/quickstart.rst

 ````````````

 Web applications use different HTTP methods when accessing URLs.
 You should
-familiarize yourself with the HTTP methods as you work with Flask.
+familiarize yourself with the HTTP methods as you work with Citus.
 By default,
 a route only answers to ``GET`` requests.
 You can use the ``methods`` argument
-of the :meth:`~flask.Flask.route` decorator to handle different HTTP methods.
+of the :meth:`~citus.API.route` decorator to handle different HTTP methods.
 ::

-    from flask import request
+    from citus import request

     @app.route('/login', methods=['GET', 'POST'])
     def login():